The art of escapism: Sailing into summer luxury with Maid Marian 2

 The main deck consists of an open-air dining zone and sumptuous lounge space, where guests can chill out and swap anecdotes in congenial surroundings.
 Fashionable furnishings and modern art pieces, all hand-picked from Emmerich’s private collection, come from Asia, Africa and South America.

-The refitted upper deck is now a generous 100 square meters – ample room for sunbathing and contemplating panoramic views of the Aegean Sea.
-The party can really get going in a pleasant atmosphere, aided by a fully-stocked bar and favorite tracks from the new, cutting-edge sound system.
+The refitted upper deck is now a generous 100 square metres – ample room for sunbathing and contemplating panoramic views of the Aegean Sea.
+The party can really get going in a pleasant atmosphere, aided by a fully-stocked bar and favourite tracks from the new, cutting-edge sound system.

 And if guests want to strike out below, they can take a dip in the crystal-blue Aegean Sea, or ride around on one of two SEABOBs.
 Paddling about on Marian’s two SUPs (standup paddleboards) is another option.